Kourtney Kardashian Snapped In Bikini By Daughter Penelope In Photos So Good, They’re Worth A Peek

 @poosh x Aquis hair towel turban uses a proprietary wicking fabric called AQUITEX to cut drying time in half, meaning no blow-drying necessary, it ultimately causes less heat damage and reduces energy usage.
 You can also flip it inside out and wear the charmeuse side against your hair when you sleep to wake up with silky hair.
 Though cotton pillowcases are not as rough as cotton towels, the same is true of the damaging effects when we toss and turn on our cotton pillowcase.
 The friction causes breakage and damage over time.
 Get your @poosh x aquis leopard limited-edition hair towel turban collab at shop.poosh.com ???? ????????♀️

 As to Kourtney’s life as a mother, it hasn’t stopped her career.
-Alongside being a major reality face, Kourtney is now CEO of her April-launched Poosh lifestyle brand.
-As The Inquisitr recently reported, Poosh has just announced a skincare collaboration with a $50 anti-aging product now retailing.
+Aside from being a major reality TV star, Kourtney is now CEO of her Poosh lifestyle brand, which she launched in April.
+As The Inquisitr recently reported, Poosh has just announced a skincare collaboration and is now selling an anti-aging product for $50.
 Kourtney’s brand mostly recommends products, although it has already retailed collagen-based products, alongside its swimwear collaboration with swimwear brand Aquis.

-Today’s snaps seemed less about business and more about relaxing, though.
+Today’s snaps seemed to focus less on business and more on relaxation, though.
 Fans wishing to see more of Kourtney should follow her Instagram.